 - Geldings are the group of horses that rarely demonstrate the flehmen response, but you will still find they will.
-I have known horses that are obsessed with other horse’s manure, in the paddocks, in the ring, in the cross tie bins, and will regularly display the flehmen response.
+I have known horses obsessed with other horse’s manure, in the paddocks, in the ring, in the cross tie bins, and will regularly display the flehmen response.

-- Other horses do so after eating something horrible (like a wormer), or even if they are looking for the right spot to roll in the field.
+- Other horses do so after eating something horrible (like a wormer) or even if they are looking for the right spot to roll in the field.

 The flehmen response, complete with extended and lifted head and neck.

 - Most horses will also display the flehmen response when in pain, usually with abdominal pain – like colic.

 - I have seen horses in pain do this, and they may not raise their heads and necks, so all you see is the upper lip curling or twitching.

 - Other horses in pain might also show the flehmen response and lift their heads and necks.

 - It’s your job to determine if your horse’s lips tell you about pain.
 Other signs of pain in a horse have increased heart rate and/or an increase in respiration.
 You know, his vital signs.
 This article teaches you how to find your horse’s vital signs.
 If you see this flehmen response and it seems out of the ordinary, take your horse’s vital signs and call the vet.

 If you want to easily shop for TPR tools, you can click these links.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!